sanekgusev/SGVSuperMessagingProxy/README.md

 - funcation argument modification for all currently used platforms (arm and arm64 for iOS devices, i386 and x86-64 for various iOS Simulator flavors)
 - Swift support

-## Why

-Just because.

 ## Usage

 For more Objective-C and Swift examples, one can quickly install and run the unit tests project using `pod try SGVSuperMessagingProxy`.

-## Supported platforms:
+## Supported platforms

+### Objective-C:

 - iOS: 7.0+
-- OSX: 10.8+, swift 10.9+
+- OSX: 10.8+
 - watchOS: 1.0+
 - tvOS: 9.0+

+### Swift:

+- iOS: 8.0+
+- OSX: 10.9+
+- watchOS: 2.0+
+- tvOS: 9.0+

 ## Installation

-SGVSuperMessagingProxy is available through [CocoaPods](http://cocoapods.org) and contains separate Objective-C and Swift subspect.
-Swift subspec is the default.
+SGVSuperMessagingProxy is available through [CocoaPods](http://cocoapods.org) and contains separate Objective-C and Swift subspecs.

-For Swift version of the pod add
+For Swift-only or Swift/Objective-C projects, use the Swift subspec in your Podfile:

-    pod "SGVSuperMessagingProxy", "~> 2.0"
+    pod "SGVSuperMessagingProxy/Swift", "~> 2.0"

-to the Podfile.
-For Objective-C version, add
+For Objective-C-only projects, use the Objective-C subspec:

     pod "SGVSuperMessagingProxy/Objective-C", "~> 2.0"

-to the Podfile.

 ## Author